 A desire to contribute more meaningfully to her field brought her to Hampton Township and Pittsburgh, to lead the Human Factors initiative at Union Switch & Signal.
 There she ensured the usability of safety-critical railroad systems, including the federally mandated Positive Train Control system that is designed to prevent railroad accidents caused by excessive speed and other human errors.

-In 2010, Carolynn joined Daedalus, a local design consultancy, to head Human Factors and User Research.
-Her primary focus shifted to ensuring that complex medical devices can be safely used by medical professionals, patients, and caregivers; though as a consultant, she continues to work in train control and other industries.
+In 2011, Carolynn joined Daedalus, a local design consultancy, where she leads User Experience Design.
+Her primary focus is in ensuring that complex medical devices can be safely used by medical professionals, patients, and caregivers; though as a consultant, she continues to work in train control and other industries.

 Carolynn is a member of the Human Factors and Ergonomics Society and the Usability Professionals’ Association.
 She also serves on the Human Factors and Home Care committees for the Association for the Advancement of Medical Instrumentation, a national standards organization that advocates for safe and effective health technology.
 How we age and the impact it has on our interactions with these products has become her particular area of interest, which she addressed in her 2015 TEDx talk, The (Ungraceful) Art of Aging.

 Carolynn took office as a Council Member in January 2018.
 She is the Council Vice-President, serves on the Executive Board of the North Hills Council of Governments, and is the liaison to the Hampton Community Library’s Board of Trustees and to the Community Services Department.
 She chaired the Steering Committee for the Township's Implementable Comprehensive Plan, which extensively engaged Hampton citizens and business owners, and contributed to the redesign of the Township’s website to improve its ease of use.